LoRaCue/.github/profile/README.md

 ## 🏙️ Made with ❤️ in Hannover

-LoRaCue is proudly developed in Hannover, Germany, combining German engineering precision with open-source innovation.
+LoRaCue is proudly developed in Hannover, Germany.

 ---